es-j3/steam-bottler/README.md

 ## Steam on FreeBSD has never been easier!

+> !!!
+News, 31 Oct 2024, Currently this script will not be functional until Wine-Proton 9.0.2 will release for 32-bit https://www.freshports.org/emulators/wine-proton/

 Requirements: Zenity, the GUI frontend used by this project

 ```pkg install zenity```